8TN/Raspberry-Pi-SH1106-oled-display/README.md

   - try to change the line "spi.max_speed_hz = 1000000"
   to
   - "spi.max_speed_hz = 7629"

-What takes time is to prepare the display data from the input file.
+What takes time is to prepare the display data from the input file (about 200 msec).